levibotelho/levibotelho.github.io/_posts/2014-03-24-seo-for-single-page-asp-net-apps-with-spoon.markdown

 SnapshotManager
 	.InitializeAsync(escapedFragmentUrlPairs, snapshotsPath)
 	.Wait();
-[/csharp]
+{% endhighlight %}

-In this example, `escapedFragmentUrlPairs</code> is a dictionary mapping escaped fragment values to URLs on your site.
+In this example, `escapedFragmentUrlPairs` is a dictionary mapping escaped fragment values to URLs on your site.
 This essentially serves to tell Spoon that for a given hash fragment you want a snapshot of the corresponding page to be served to the web crawler.
 If you have a Sitemap defined for your site, this dictionary could easily be auto-generated from it.
-The other variable in the sample, <code>snapshotsPath`, is simply the path to the folder where Spoon will store the snapshots it creates.
+The other variable in the sample, `snapshotsPath`, is simply the path to the folder where Spoon will store the snapshots it creates.

 To serve up snapshots you'll need to modify your main action method to handle the `_escaped_fragment_` parameter.